Cross-Account Access via Console

 Find the Dropzone IAM Role Information

-• In the top left you'll see section named "Connection".
-Record the ARN and EXTERNAL ID which you will use later in the AWS JSON Policy
+• Under the "Connection" section, record the ARN and EXTERNAL ID values, for use later in the AWS CloudFormation UI

 Create the Role